calliope-project/calliope/docs/user_defined_math/customise.md

 !!! note

-    Schema attributes which start with `x-` are calliope-specific.
+    Schema attributes which start with `x-` are Calliope-specific.
     They are not used at all for YAML validation and instead get picked up by us using the utility function `calliope.util.schema.extract_from_schema`.

 ## Writing your own math documentation